JuliaGPU/CUDA.jl/README.md

 ## Requirements

-The current version of CUDA.jl requires **Julia 1.5** or higher, a CUDA-capable GPU with **compute capability 5.0** (Maxwell) or higher, and an accompanying NVIDIA driver with support for **CUDA 10.1** or newer.
+The latest development version of CUDA.jl requires **Julia 1.6** or higher.
+If you are using an older version of Julia, you need to use a released version of CUDA.jl.
+This will happen automatically when you install the package using Julia's package manager.

+CUDA.jl currently also requires a CUDA-capable GPU with **compute capability 5.0** (Maxwell) or higher, and an accompanying NVIDIA driver with support for **CUDA 10.1** or newer.
 These requirements are not enforced by the Julia package manager when installing CUDA.jl.
 Depending on your system and GPU, you may need to install an older version of the package.